dewynl/msc-ai-capstone-project/docs/dissertation.md

 Specialised embedding techniques for educational vocabulary have shown significant promise, with educational word embeddings trained on domain-specific corpora demonstrating improved semantic understanding of pedagogical relationships.
 Recent research on educational text analysis shows substantial improvements in educational concept similarity tasks compared to general-purpose embeddings (Zou et al., 2023).

-### 2.4.3 Cross-Domain Generalization Challenges
+### 2.4.3 Cross-Domain Generalisation Challenges

-Cross-domain generalization in educational content generation presents unique challenges that extend beyond traditional domain adaptation problems.
+Cross-domain generalisation in educational content generation presents unique challenges that extend beyond traditional domain adaptation problems.
 Educational content must maintain pedagogical coherence while adapting to diverse subject matters, institutional contexts, and educational levels.
 Research indicates that models trained on specific educational domains often struggle to generalise to new subjects, with performance degradation of 30-50% when applied to previously unseen educational areas without additional fine-tuning.

 Contemporary meta-learning approaches have emerged as promising solutions for educational domain adaptation, enabling models to learn adaptation strategies that can be rapidly applied to new educational contexts.
 These approaches focus on learning general principles of educational content organisation that transcend specific subject matters, allowing for more efficient adaptation to new domains with limited training data.
 Recent research on adaptive learning in education demonstrates how meta-learning models can achieve comparable performance to domain-specific models while requiring significantly less training data when adapting to new educational areas (Li et al., 2024).